 Mike Fitzmaurice is the Vice President of Product Technology for Nintex, a global company committed to delivering out-of-box productivity solutions built for and with SharePoint Technology, and is responsible for product direction, evangelism, technical marketing, and technical business strategy.
 Until May 2008, he had spent more than 10 years at Microsoft, the majority of that time working on Windows® SharePoint® Services and Microsoft® Office SharePoint® Server in roles including developer evangelism, competitive strategy, enterprise consulting, user education, product marketing, and technical event planning.
 Before joining Microsoft, Fitzmaurice served as Director of Research and Development at Advanced Paradigms Inc., a Washington, D.C.-based Microsoft Solution Provider Partner, as well as a five-year tenure as IT Director of the National Association of Broadcasters.

 Mirjam van Olst works as a SharePoint Architect for Avanade in the Netherlands.
-Mirjam has been helping companies in different industries and of different sizes to implement successful SharePoint portal, ECM and search solutions since 2004.
-Mirjam is one of 50 Microsoft Certified Masters for SharePoint 2007 and one of 15 Microsoft Certified Masters for SharePoint 2010.
+She has been helping companies to implement SharePoint solutions since 2004.
+Mirjam is one of the very few Microsoft Certified Masters for both SharePoint 2007, SharePoint 2010 and Microsoft Certified Solutions Master SharePoint (2013).

-Being a strong community advocate Mirjam is a co-organizer of the Dutch Information Worker User Group (DIWUG).
-Apart from being a regular author and editor for the popular DIWUG eMagazine, she is also an author for the Dutch .Net Magazine and the Dutch TechNet magazine.
-Mirjam is a regular speaker at both national and international conferences and eve nts and can be found blogging at http://sharepointchick.com.
-Mirjam has been awarded the Microsoft Most Valuable Professional award in 2010 and 2011.
+Mirjam is a co-organizer of the Dutch Information Worker User Group (DIWUG) and a regular author and editor for the popular DIWUG eMagazine.
+She also contributes to the SharePoint community by blogging at http://sharepointchick.com, writing articles and speaking at SharePoint events on a regular basis.
+Mirjam has been awarded the Microsoft Most Valuable Professional award since 2010.

 Neil Hodgkinson (PhD, MCM : SharePoint Server 2007 & 2010) is a Senior Engineering Service Engineer with Microsoft Office Division engaged as a Senior Escalation resource for Office 365.
 Starting his IT career as a SQL and ASP developer Neil transitioned to SharePoint Technologies back in 2000 when nobody really knew what an incredible platform it was to become.
 Primarily his role is keeping the Microsoft SharePoint Online platform in good shape and adhering to the best practice guidance for very large scale deployments.
 Neil is an instructor and content owner for SharePoint Enterprise Search and FAST for SharePoint Search on the Microsoft Certified Master Program.
 He has spoken at many internal, external and partner conferences for Microsoft and is a founder contributor to the Microsoft Field Engineering blog at http://sharepoint.microsoft. com/blogs/fromthefield.

-Paul is a SharePoint consultant working with Trinity Expert Systems Group and based out of their London office.
-He has been working with SharePoint since the 2003 version and has a wide experience of SharePoint in many industry verticals from financial institutions to public sector organisations.
-With a long background in supporting Windows technologies, Paul originally entered the SharePoint world as a developer.
-He currently swaps between the IT Pro and Developer worlds as required although his main focus seems to be taking a lean towards the Architecture role in recent projects.
+Paul is a Solutions Architect working with Trinity, an MS Gold Partner Professional Services company and based out of their London office.
+He has been working with SharePoint since the 2003 version and has a wide experience of SharePoint across many industry verticals.
+With a long background in supporting Windows technologies, Paul originally entered the SharePoint world as a developer/IT Pro hybrid which has stood him in good stead as an architect.

-Paul is one of the co-organisers of the SharePoint User Group London region and can often be found at user group events around the UK, as well as on twitter using the handle @Cimares.
+Paul is one of the co-organisers of the SharePoint User Group UK - London region and can often be found at user group events around the UK and Europe as both speaker and attendee, as well as on Twitter using the handle @Cimares.